-2. The date of authorization for issuance of the consolidated financial statements and procedures for authorization
+2. The date of authorization for issuance of financial statements and procedures for authorization

-The consolidated financial statements have been authorized to issue by the Board of Directors with consensus on February 4, 2016.
+The parent company only financial statements have been authorized to issue by the Board of Directors on February 4, 2016.

 3. Application of New Standards, Amendments and Interpretations